scub45t3v3/HttpError/TEST.md

 const test = new BadGateway();
 unit
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = undefined)
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = null)
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = false)
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = 0)
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = '')
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.')
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.')
   .given(test.message = '     ')
   .string(test.message)
-  .is('Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.');
+  .is('Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.');
 ```

 should accept a string.